 This paper was published in Applied Optics and is made available as an electronic reprint with the permission of OSA.
 The paper can be found at the following URL on the OSA website: http://www.opticsinfobase.org/ao/abstract.cfm?uri=ao-36-30-7605.
 Systematic or multiple reproduction or distribution to multiple locations via electronic or other means is prohibited and is subject to penalties under law.

 Meyer, William V.; Lock, James A.; Cheung, Michael; Taylor, Thomas W.; Tin, Padetha; and Mann, J. Adin Jr., "Hybrid Reflection-transmission Surface Light-scattering Instrument with Reduced Sensitivity to Surface Sloshing" (1997).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 6.